hmlyn523/dotfiles/README.md

 ```
 Then allow accessibility permissions on `Security & Privacy` inside `System Preferences.app`

+4. Setting Alacritty

+Reconfigure the location of tmux depending on the execution environment.

 ## Manual operations
 haven't figure out ways to automate
 - add google-japanese-ime to input sources